-The City of San Mateo holds multiple workshops on sustainability issues.
-Past topics include energy efficiency, greywater systems, transportation and solar energy.
-If you weren't able to make it or if you want to review the information, the presentations are now available online.
+The City of San Mateo hosts workshops on a variety of sustainability issues.
+Past topics include energy efficiency, greywater systems and solar energy.
+If you weren’t able to make it or if you want to review the information, the presentations are available online.

 Divesting From Fossil Fuels (Thursday, April 25, 2019)

 Learn how you can stop supporting the fossil fuel industry with your banking and investments.
 Take control of your money’s impact.
 David Elliston shares tips for clean investing.

 Permaculture Design Workshop (Saturday, April 20, 2019)

 Permaculture works with nature instead of against it - saving energy, minimizing waste, and lowering environmental impact.
 Local permaculture expert Nicholas Hardy discussed how to holistically restore and regenerate the degraded ecology of our local landscapes and watersheds.

 Going Zero Waste Workshop (Saturday, April 20, 2019)

 What is zero waste?
 The simple definition is to send nothing to the landfill but the more complex and accurate description is about redefining the system.
 Kathryn Kellogg breaks zero waste living down into a super simple step-by-step process.

 This workshop provided an overview of the benefits of native and drought-tolerant plants.